 The markers were located at a well-known Mexican Ice-Age site

 This is particularly interesting in light of Vance Haynes’ entirely separate publication last week.
 I cant find much on these folks, or at least Mellissa Scruggs.
 Perhaps they are young.
 If so, hats off to them.
-Their research […]
+Their […]

 C. Vance Haynes Jr.a,1, J. Boernerb, K. Domanikc, D. Laurettac, J. Ballengerd, and J. Gorevac

 aSchool of Anthropology and Department of Geosciences,University of Arizona, PO Box 210030, Tucson, AZ 85721 bDepartment of Geosciences, University of Arizona, PO Box 210077, Tucson, AZ 85721 cLunar and Planetary Laboratory, Department of Planetary Sciences, University of […]